Version2beta/talks/how_to_hire_a_software_engineer/how_to_hire_a_software_engineer.md

 We'll start with a generalized recruiting process:

-[slide: Always be recruiting]

 Start recruiting a great developer before you need one.
 Ideally, start recruiting while the developer is still learning to be a good developer, let along a great one.
 When you need a developer, it's nice to already have candidates lined up.

-[slide: Work with the community]

 You want developers to introduce themselves to you, not the other way around.
 Speak, teach, coach, mentor, sponsor, host, feed, write, tweet, talk, meet, and get noticed being important to the community.

-[slide: Be human-friendly and authentic]

 Make your interview process humane.
 Set an expectation that the process is collaborative, not competitive.
 When the candidates you don't hire speak well of your process, you have a powerful new tool for recruiting.